Morgpo/LockForge-Password-Manager/README.md

 # LockForge Password Manager

 Secure desktop password manager with Dropbox sync and encryption.
+Dropbox is required to run this program.

 ## Installation

-1. Download `LockForge.zip` and extract it
+1. Download `LockForge.zip` from the latest release and extract it
 2. Install Dropbox and sign in
 3. Run `LockForge.exe`